WQHT: From dance to hip-hop and R&B

 Towards the end of 1992 and early 1993, Hot 97 dropped to "dead last among New York's three pop stations."
-In response, Emmis named Judy Ellis its General Manager (a position in which she served until 2003), and WQHT started to add more R&B and hip hop music.
+In response, Emmis named Judy Ellis its general manager (a position in which she served until 2003), and WQHT started to add more R&B and hip hop music.
 The station started a gradual two-year change towards an urban-oriented rhythmic top 40 format.

 A new generation of "hot jocks" began appearing on "Hot 97".
 Dan Charnas recounted the perception of this move: "The trades ran stories on the new trend, typified by the Emmis stations, Hot 97 and Power 106: hiring street kids or entertainers with little or no radio experience at the expense of longtime professionals who had paid their dues."
 Among the most famous was the addition of a new morning show hosted by Ed Lover and Doctor Dré of Yo!
 MTV Raps.
 With rising ratings and a focus on East Coast artists like the Wu-Tang Clan, Charnas credited "Hot 97" as leading a comeback for East Coast hip hop.

-In 1993, Funkmaster Flex joined the station and was host of the Friday Night Street Jam and a weekly two-hour show where he mixed hip-hop live from the studio.

-Other noteworthy personalities included the addition of Wendy Williams to afternoon drive (Williams used to be the overnight jock back on "Hot 103" in 1988).
-Angie Martinez, a researcher on WABC-TV's New York Hot Tracks in the late 1980s and who previously worked in the promotions department, was promoted to nights.
-A few years later, the two had a public falling out, resulting in Williams being fired from WQHT and Martinez assuming afternoon drive, where she remained until she was hired by WWPR-FM on June 19, 2014.

-In 1995, WQHT again became New York's top station in the Arbitron ratings.
-While the station reported as a rhythmic CHR, the station was musically more of an urban contemporary format leaning toward hip hop, though in some trades, they reported as a rhythmic CHR.

-In the fall of 2008, WQHT served as the home of the nationally syndicated Big Boy's Neighborhood, produced by ABC Radio and based at WQHT's sister station, KPWR in Los Angeles.
-However, by July 2009, WQHT dropped the program and instead expanded their local morning show hosted by new morning jocks DJ Cipha Sounds and Peter Rosenberg.

-By 2010, WQHT switched to urban contemporary, ending the longtime rhythmic top 40 format at the station.